abbycar/MicrosoftEdge-Documentation/microsoft-edge-test/extensions/api-support/supported-manifest-keys.md

----
-description: Find information on supported manifest keys as well as their known issues/Chrome incompatibilities.
-title: Supported manifest keys
-author: abbycar
----
+undefined
 # Supported manifest keys

 Every extension has a JSON-formatted manifest file, named manifest.json.
 This file provides important information for the extension ranging from its name to its permissions.
 Unless specified in a note below, the Microsoft Edge manifest properties follow the same implementation as Chrome.

-Here is an example of a [Microsoft Edge JSON manifest file](json-manifest-example/).
+Here is an example of a [Microsoft Edge JSON manifest file](supported-manifest-keys/json-manifest-example.md).

 ## Required keys